Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 40. Try Two Tone Cabinets

-If mixing colors with restraint around the kitchen is a tough job, you can consider trying two-tone cabinets instead.
-This approach adds visual interest to a neutral kitchen, while still sticking to the Scandinavian minimalistic design principle.
+If mixing colors with restraint in the kitchen is challenging, try two-tone cabinets instead.
+This approach adds visual interest to a neutral kitchen while adhering to the Scandinavian minimalistic design principle.

-With two-toned cabinets, you can have white on top, with a lightly stained light wooden hue at the bottom/cabinet doors.
+With two-toned cabinets, you can have white on top and a lightly stained light wooden hue at the bottom/cabinet doors.

-This design is amplified even further by having a complementary backsplash.
-You can choose a soft yet impactful color, probably with a lighter hue compared to the color tone on the cabinets.
+A complementary backsplash amplifies this design even further.
+You can choose a soft yet impactful color with a lighter hue than the color tone on the cabinets.

 Can you add a bit more color?
 Yes.
-You can break the strict two-tone nature of this design by incorporating a bit of wall art.
-The wall art should subtly add vibrant colors, without being visually distracting from the rest of the kitchen.
+You can break the strict two-tone nature of this design by incorporating some wall art.
+The wall art should subtly add vibrant colors without being visually distracting from the rest of the kitchen.

 41. Try Coastal Kitchen Vibes